San Diego Zoo Tips You Need To Know Before You Go

 On A Budget?
 No Problem!
 Here Are Cheap Ticket Tricks

-While the zoo is a non-profit organization, their prices can be steep. day passes can be $58 without tax for adults and $48 for children between 3-11.
-For one day.
+While the zoo is a non-profit organization, its prices can be steep.
+Day passes can be $65 without tax for adults and $53 for children between 3-11, if you go on less popular days.
 There are a few discounts you can get to make the visit worth it.

 You can get the San Diego Go Pass that allows you admission to both San Diego Zoo, San Diego Safari Park, LEGOLAND, SeaWorld, and 55 other SoCal attractions for a set price.
 Get Your San Diego Go Passes Here.

 The Zoo also offers plenty of discounts.
 Members of the military and their families get 10% off with valid I.D.
 AAA members also get 10% for up to 6 people.
 Airline and cruise line employees and travel agents also have access to the discounts.
 But if you aren’t any of those, you can get a big group discount for groups of 15 or more.

 Seniors and students get a whopping 15% off.
 But these discounts are only available for tickets.
 The good news is that they are available on the major holidays too.
 And remember, in October kids (under 12) are free!